 Furniture projects demand a lot of accuracies.
 Furniture is full of tight spaces, sharp corners, uneven surfaces, and decorative texture.
 That’s a tall order for most paint sprayers to handle.
 And with something like a cabinet, which you’ll be interacting closely with on a daily basis, you really need a sprayer that can give you a smooth, flawless finish.
 Furniture is also like cars, in that you’ll generally be spraying several different types of coating onto any given piece.
 We’ve put together a range of recommendations to suit any needs from basic crafting to full-time shop work!

 An all-around star performer for furniture is the Fuji 2203G Semi-PRO 2 – Gravity HVLP Spray System:

-This Fuji system is marketed as a “semi-pro” model, but we think it’s professional enough for most full-timers!
+This Fuji system is marketed as a “semi-pro” model, but we think it’s professional enough and the best paint sprayer for most full-timers!
 The best part is that it’s inexpensive enough for DIYers to afford!
 We love the gravity-fed HVLP system on this Fuji.
 It sprays very cleanly with relatively minimal thinning, even using latex paints.
 The motor is also a standout feature.
 It’s a 2-stage motor, which you can’t usually find on machines this inexpensive.
 2-stage motors give you the grunt power you really need to atomize thicker coatings at a good spray pressure.
 It also has lots of adjustments onboard, so you can tailor the system to the furniture piece and specific coating you’re working with.
-This model has a lot to offer ambitious DIYers or pros on a tight budget, since it has a fully-adjustable fan control knob, non-bleed spray, and extremely durable construction!
+This best paint sprayer has a lot to offer ambitious DIYers or pros on a tight budget since it has a fully adjustable fan control knob, non-bleed spray, and extremely durable construction!